Day Clock and Selection

 - If debugging exceeds ~40 minutes without progress: create a DebugPacket and stop.

-BOOT output:
+BOOT + Compiler Lite output:

-- One planned OperatorRun
+- One planned OperatorRun with stop rule and evidence

-- One expected evidence line
+- One closure hook line

 Minimal day variant (when you are late or low energy)